denten-books/plain-text/3-format.md

 sanctions.[^ln3-fairuse]

-The short history of DMCA "anti-circumvention" provisions is already littered with ambiguous case law, that the Electronic Frontiers Foundation believes to have the effect of "stifling a wide range of legitimate activities," "chilling free expression and academic research," "jeopardizing fair use," and "impeding innovation [@von_lohmann_unintended_2010]."
-Several incidents stand out as particularly relevant to the study of texts and literature.
+The short history of DMCA "anti-circumvention" provisions is already littered with ambiguous case law, which the Electronic Frontiers Foundation believes to have the effect of "stifling a wide range of legitimate activities," "chilling free expression and academic research," "jeopardizing fair use," and "impeding innovation [@von_lohmann_unintended_2010]."
+Several incidents stand out as particularly relevant to the study of literature.
 One, a security researcher exploring the activity of censorship filters on public library computers was threatened and forced to seek DMCA exemption from the Librarian of Congress [@fry_circumventing_2009].
-Two, a Russian programmer speaking at a security conference was jailed and detained for several months for developing software that converts Adobe electronic book files into `.pdf` format, in a process that could potentially remove embedded digital rights management protections [@ferullo_major_2004; @mueller_reinventing_2004;
+Two, a Russian programmer speaking at a security conference was jailed and detained for several months for developing software that converts Adobe electronic book files into `.pdf` format, in a process that could potentially remove embedded digital rights management protections [@ferullo_major_2004; @mueller_reinventing_2004; @postigo_information_2010].
-@postigo_information_2010].
-Finally, in 2005 Agfa Monotype Corporation took Adobe Systems to court in a dispute over the Adobe Acrobat "Free Text" tool, which allowed users to "change text annotations using Plaintiff's TrueType fonts" without a license [@_agfa_2005; @lipton_c_2009;
-@von_lohmann_unintended_2010].
-If they become precedent, any of these cases could conceivably be used to physically limit the efficacy of reading, close and distant.
+Finally, in 2005 Agfa Monotype Corporation took Adobe Systems to court in a dispute over the Adobe Acrobat "Free Text" tool, which allowed users to "change text annotations using Plaintiff's TrueType fonts" without a license [@_agfa_2005; @lipton_c_2009; @von_lohmann_unintended_2010].
+The precedent of these cases could be used to physically limit the efficacy of reading digital texts.
+Readers and literary scholars could soon find themselves prohibited from studying the dynamics of censorship, prevented from using computational methods that rely on text mining, and unable to extract the fruits of their philological activity from proprietary annotation platforms.

 [^ln3-fairuse]: DMCA 1201 provides for a number of complicated exemptions, which may, under some interpretations, sanction limited use for academic